-As shown in Figure 3.4-1 below, the licensee's GMRS shape is generally similar to that calculated by the NRC staff.
-At frequencies where the amplitude of the GMRS determined by the licensee is different from that determined by the NRC staff, the staff's GMRS generally exceeds that of the licensee.
-These differences in GMRS are the result of differences in the site response analyses performed by the licensee and NRC staff as discussed in Section 3.3 above.
+As shown in Figure 3.4-1, the licensee's GMRS shape is generally similar to that calculated by the NRC staff.
+These minor differences in GMRS are the result of differences in the site response analyses performed by the licensee and NRC staff as discussed in Section 3.3 above.

 The NRC staff confirms that the licensee used the present-day guidance and methodology outlined in RG 1.208 and the SPID to calculate the horizontal GMRS, as requested in the 50.54(f) letter.
 The NRC staff performed both a PSHA and site response confirmatory analysis and achieved results consistent with the licensee's horizontal GMRS.
-As such, the NRC staff concludes that the GMRS determined by the licensee adequately characterizes the reevaluated hazard for the LGS site.
+As such, the NRC staff concludes that the GMRS determined by the licensee adequately characterizes the reevaluated hazard for the Brunswick site.
 Therefore, this GMRS is suitable for use in subsequent evaluations and confirmations, as needed, for the licensee's response to the 50.54(f) letter.